orbs-network/orbs-spec/encoding/gossip/membuffers-over-tcp.md

-# Gossip Protobuf over TCP Encoding
+# Gossip MemBuffers over TCP Encoding

 * TCP socket between peers with raw data transmitted over it according to the wire format.